Critical Listening Involves A Number Of Important Skills Including

 • Be respectful: Deliver your feedback in a polite and considerate manner.

-For example, after listening to a colleague's presentation, you might say, "I thought your presentation was well-organized and informative.
+Take this: after listening to a colleague's presentation, you might say, "I thought your presentation was well-organized and informative.
+Because of that, one suggestion I have is to slow down your pace a bit, as it was sometimes difficult to keep up.
 I especially appreciated the clear examples you used to illustrate your points.
-One suggestion I have is to slow down your pace a bit, as it was sometimes difficult to keep up.
-Overall, great job!"
+Overall, great job!

 Developing Your Critical Listening Skills